 Salt

-You are going to find plenty of recipes calling for a sugar rim on their Margaritas.
-You are going to find plenty of recipes calling for a sugar rim on their Margaritas.
-Heck, we have made some interesting rimming salts like this bacon salt recipe.
-Not for our perfect Margarita.
+Sugar isn’t for our perfect Margarita.
 Salt adds a strong accent that balances the bold flavors of the agave, lime, and orange liquor.
-A traditional Margarita just isn’t, without a salty zing to go along with it.
+A traditional Margarita just isn’t traditional without a salty zing to go along with it.

 Margarita History Baseline - Tequila and Triple Sec!

-There is no such thing as a margarita cocktail without tequila and lime, so we can put some definitive timelines around the creation of this classic drink based on those ingredients.
+There is no such thing as a margarita cocktail without tequila and lime, so we can put some definitive timelines around creating this classic drink based on those ingredients.

 Spanish conquistadors came to North America and were used to harder liquor.
 They had a taste for brandy, which is twice distilled grapes.